 In a civil case, a dispute between private individuals or corporations is decided impartially by a court.
 The matter may pertain e.g. to tort liability, inheritance disputes, the cancellation of a transaction or the rent for an apartment.
 The district court makes enforceable decisions also in matters pertaining to undisputed demands for payment or evictions.

 A civil case becomes pending when a written application for a summons is delivered by the plaintiff to the registry of the district court.
 The application for a summons may also be filed electronically.

 The application for a summons must contain the name of the court, the names of the plaintiff and defendant, the attorneys and the witnesses, as well as their contact information.

 In the application for a summons, the plaintiff explains what he or she demands of the defendant and on what grounds.
-The contract or other agreement the demand is based on must be appended to it.
+If the demand is based on a contract or some other document, the document must be appended to the application for a summons.
 The plaintiff must also name the evidence, i.e. written evidence and/or witnesses, in the matter.
 A claim for the compensation of legal costs may also be made.

 A court charge will be collected from the plaintiff in a civil case.
 If the party cannot bear the costs of court proceedings, these may under certain circumstances be covered from state funds (legal aid).

 If the matter pertains to a simple undisputed debt or e.g. an eviction, the contents of the application for a summons need not be as detailed as in disputed cases.
 Nor does the application for a summons need to contain information on the evidence in that case.

 Persons who file applications for a summons often, for instance professional collection agencies, may file these also electronically.
 More information about electronic filing of applications for a summons.